pecha-jobs/pecha-jobs.github.io/partners.md

 ![pecha jobs logo](https://user-images.githubusercontent.com/51434640/194739884-2fc3d7f2-0b2b-4a3f-9091-7eefb62c3cc3.png)

-**pecha.jobs** data sourcing and processing technical services for individuals and organizations working to preserve and promote the Tibetan language, culture, and religion.
+**OpenPecha** is a free open dataset of e-texts and annotations, and a toolset to create and enrich the dataset.